 Working Papers

-• Denney, S., & Steinhardt, H. C. The boundaries of belonging: An experimental approach to national identity measurement in Taiwan and South Korea.
+• Denney, S., & Steinhardt, H. C. Measuring national identity with conjoint experiments using the case of Taiwan.
 [Under review] — Working paper

 • Denney, S., Fraser, N., & Steinhardt, H. C. Cues of commitment: Integration and naturalization support in South Korea and Taiwan.
 [Under review] — Working paper